Heydon's Case: Facts of the case

-This is a construction of leases, life estates, and statutes.
+The case is a construction of leases, life estates, and statutes.

 Ottery College, a religious college, gave a tenancy in a manor also called Ottery to a man, Ware, and his son, also referred to as Ware.
 They are referred to in the case report as "Ware the father and Ware the son".

 The tenancy was established by copyhold.
 Ware and his son held their copyhold for their lives, subject to the will of the lord and the custom of the manor.
-The Wares’ copyhold was part of a parcel also occupied by some tenants at will.
+The Wares' copyhold was part of a parcel also occupied by some tenants at will.
 Later, the college leased the same parcel to another man, named Heydon, for a period of eighty years, in return for rents equal to the traditional rent for the components of the parcel.

 Less than a year after the parcel had been leased to Heydon, Parliament enacted the Suppression of Religious Houses Act 1535 (Act of Dissolution).
 The statute had the effect of dissolving many religious colleges, including Ottery College, which lost its lands and rents to Henry VIII.
 However, a provision in the Act kept in force, for a term of life, any grants that had been made more than a year before the enactment of the statute.

 The Court of Exchequer found that the grant to the Wares was protected by the relevant provision of the Act of Dissolution, but that the lease to Heydon was void.